Texas GOP Snubs Gay Republicans, Adopts Anti-LGBTQ Platform

 The platform also endorses “the fundamental right of parents to make all decisions regarding the upbringing and control of their children in all aspects” — except in cases where a parent decides to allow their child to socially transition or pursue gender-affirming care.

 The convention resolutions and party platform are not binding and carry no force of law, but are intended to serve as goalpost for the GOP’s legislative and political priorities.
-The more extreme planks within the platform also illustrate how far right the Republican Party activist base has lurched on any number of issues, and what “litmus tests” may be applied to Republicans who wish to seek public office in the future, requiring them to parrot certain talking points or risk defeat.
+The more extreme planks within the platform also illustrate how far right the Republican Party activist base has lurched on any number of issues, and what “litmus tests” may be applied to Republicans who wish to seek public office in the future, requiring them to parrot certain talking points or potentially risk defeat.

 These are challenging times for news organizations.
 And yet it’s crucial we stay active and provide vital resources and information to both our local readers and the world.
 So won’t you please take a moment and consider supporting Metro Weekly with a membership?
 For as little as $5 a month, you can help ensure Metro Weekly magazine and MetroWeekly.com remain free, viable resources as we provide the best, most diverse, culturally-resonant LGBTQ coverage in both the D.C. region and around the world.
 Memberships come with exclusive perks and discounts, your own personal digital delivery of each week’s magazine (and an archive), access to our Member's Lounge when it launches this fall, and exclusive members-only items like Metro Weekly Membership Mugs and Tote Bags!
 Check out all our membership levels here and please join us today!